Your shoulders are much more important than you think.

 After you get to this position, pause and slowly lower your arms back to their relaxed position.

-To perform this movement, start off with your feet shoulder-width apart, with your arms hanging straight down slightly in front of your body, and your hands holding on to the barbell.
+To perform this movement, start off with your feet shoulder-width apart, with your arms hanging straight down keeping them slightly in front of your body, and your hands holding on to the barbell.
 Note: The barbell should be parallel with the ground.

 Then, raise your elbows and arms up until the barbell is close to your upper chest.
 Your elbows should be raised above your shoulders at this point.
+Then, slowly lower the barbell back to its starting position.

 This is an exercise that you don't want to load up the weight and go for a max PR on.
-Instead, work on proper movement mechanics and recruiting the right muscles to be able to safely and effectively complete the rep.
+Instead, work on proper movement mechanics and recruiting the right muscles to be able to safely and effectively complete each rep.

-It helps make that V-shape we mentioned earlier.
+Arnold presses can help make that V-shape we mentioned earlier.
 It does this by working all three heads of your deltoids.

-Afterward, you just reverse this motion until your arms are back in their original position.
+Next, just reverse this motion until your arms are back in their original position.

 So, you may be asking yourself, “How long should I wait to work out my shoulders?” or “How many times should I do shoulder workouts per week?”

-The answer is going to depend on what your individual needs are, but a good starting point is to give your body two days to recover between workouts, or at least before hitting shoulders again.
+The answer is going to depend on what your individual needs are, but a good starting point is to give your body two days to recover between workouts, or at least before hitting your shoulders again.

 Nutrition matters because recovery matters.
 Most of the motions you make with your arms require your shoulders for support.
 A lot of back and chest motions also require help from your shoulder muscles.